Gable-github/personal-blog/docs/posts/2025-06-16-a-walkthrough-of-understanding-a-new-codebase-at-work.md

 ---
-title: "How do I understand a new codebase?
-A walkthrough."
+title: "A walkthrough of understanding a new codebase at work"
 date: 2025-06-16
 authors:
   - Gabryel Soh